Best daily deals

 How does the microphone sound to you?

-Noise rejection doesn’t seem to be the Beats Studio Pro’s strong suit, as you can clearly hear other goings-on in the samples above.
-Overall the microphone performance is disappointing and hopefully will improve with a future update.
+Noise rejection doesn’t seem to be Beats Studio Pro’s strong suit, as you can clearly hear other activities in the samples above.
+Overall, the microphone performance is disappointing, but hopefully, it will improve with a future update.

 Should you buy the Beats Studio Pro?